Marokopa family missing again: Tom Phillips and his children haven't been seen for a week - NZ Herald

-An Otorohanga man and his three children who sparked a large-scale search near Marokopa have disappeared again and have not been heard from for a week.
+An Otorohanga man and his three children who sparked a large-scale search near Marokopa have gone bush again and have not been heard from for a week.

 A Facebook post is circulating stating Tom Phillips and his three children Jayda, 8, Ember, 6 and Maverick, 5 are "missing" and that the family want "these poor babies back".